I apply consumer psychology to SEO and content marketing.

 I served 19 clients, including Disney Cruise Lines, Prudential, Intel, American Century, Georgia Pacific, Fifth Third Bank, BellSouth, Fannie Mae and Ciba Vision.

-I also began writing articles. published in Marketing News, Business Marketing and Retail Banking Digest.
+I also began writing journal articles.
+These were published in Marketing News, Business Marketing and Retail Banking Digest.

 The Shift: Lead Generation